 When chicchica_bonita reaches 200 Chic Points, she will be in the Style Council!

 I have a throw blanket just like this.
 I originally thought it was green and was very impressed my boyfriend would actually buy something not brown or tan.
-But seeing it in a different light I realized it’s actually brown…and all the furniture in the living room is still of the brown/beige shade lolposted about 3 years ago
+But seeing it in a different light I realized it’s actually brown…and all the furniture in the living room is still of the brown/beige shade lolposted over 3 years ago